eyeonus/Trade-Dangerous/README.txt

 At the moment, the primary interface to TradeDangerous' goodness is through a command line tool, "trade.py".
-I've built TD in a modular, open source way so that other programmers can use it to power their own tools, hopefully tools with web or graphical interfaces.
+I've built TD in a modular, open source way so that other programmers can use it to power their own tools; hopefully tools with web or graphical interfaces.

 For instructions on how to get setup with TD see the wiki: